telerik/fiddler-everywhere-docs/rules-presets/filters/hide-traffic-from-specific-processes.md

     >important The **Do Not Show** action is final.
 No other action or active rule placed lower in the rules queue will be executed.

-This sample Fiddler rule hides all sessions coming from a Chromium-based browsers likke Microsoft Edge, or Google Chrome.
+This sample Fiddler rule hides all sessions coming from a Chromium-based browsers like Microsoft Edge or Google Chrome.

 ![Creating "Hide Traffic from Specific Processes" rule](../../images/advanced/adv-hide-specific-processes.png)